WPChill/strong-testimonials/readme.txt

 Long answer: The Client Section shortcodes were a quick-n-simple way to add client fields to both the original `[wpmtst-*]` shortcodes and the widget AFTER custom fields were added in version 1.7.
 Then I developed the `[strong]` shortcode in order to bring all the options together (a form, a slideshow, multiple selection criteria) into a single shortcode.
 That opened up the door for child shortcodes to provide even more options for displaying client fields.
 The customization requests and questions like "Where do I edit the code to..." decreased significantly after that :).

-My plan is to build a tool that allows you to configure a testimonial display component, let's call it a view, and then add that view to a page using a shorter shortcode (!) like `[strong view="1"]` or to a widget using a dropdown selector.
+My plan is to build a tool that allows you to configure a testimonial display component, let's call it a **view**, and then add that **view** to a page using a shorter shortcode (!) like `[strong view="1"]` or to a widget using a dropdown selector.

+And it's almost ready!

 = Are there templates?
 How do I change the look of the testimonials? =